taratt/cloud-management-server/README.md

 # cloud-management-server
-A RESTful server to manage a virtualbox cloud service
+A RESTful server to manage a virtualbox cloud service.